Salomon X Ultra 4 GTX

 The Competition

 For a more traditional hiking design, Merrell’s Moab 3 WP is one of the most popular options on the market.
-However, we’ll note right off the bat that the two shoes have very different personalities: The Merrell boasts a comfort-first build with excellent cushioning for day hikes, but it feels slow and clunky compared to the X Ultra 4 on rougher terrain (weight is listed at 1 lb.
-15.9 oz.), and you’re not getting any upgrades in stiffness, either.
-For those putting on serious miles, the X Ultra is far and away the better choice, but the Merrell will save you $25 and is perfectly serviceable for easier, on-trail adventures (for more, see our in-depth Moab 3 review here).
+However, we’ll note right off the bat that the two shoes have very different personalities: The Merrell boasts a comfort-first build with excellent cushioning for day hikes, but it feels slow and clunky compared to the X Ultra 4 on rougher terrain—and don't expect any upgrades in stiffness.
+For those putting on serious miles, the X Ultra is far and away the better choice, but the Merrell will save you $20 and is perfectly serviceable for easier, on-trail adventures (for more, see our in-depth Moab 3 review here).

-Joining Merrell’s Moab 3 above is another model from the venerable collection: the Moab Speed GTX.
+Joining Merrell’s Moab 3 above is another model from the venerable collection: the Moab Speed 2 GTX.
 Despite sharing a similar name, the two Moabs fall on opposite ends of the market, and the Speed is a thoroughly modern design that lines up more closely with the X Ultra 4.
-For the same price as the Salomon, the Moab Speed boasts a healthy amount of protection and support, a capable Vibram outsole, and a proven Gore-Tex membrane for around 4.5 ounces less (Of note: Listed weight on Merrell’s website is 1 lb.
-3.3 oz., but we used REI’s spec because it feels more accurate given the weights of the other Moab Speed models).
-However, support and durability are two clear compromises—if you’re headed out on technical terrain or with a heavy pack, the X Ultra 4 is the better pick with noticeably more underfoot stability and isolation from the trail.
+For $10 more than the Salomon, the Moab Speed has a healthy amount of protection and support, a capable Vibram outsole, and a proven Gore-Tex membrane for around 3 ounces less per pair.
+However, in testing the women's version, we found the Speed's wide toe box and lack of security at the heel resulted in a slightly sloppy feel, and the gap between the tongue and upper made it easy for debris to enter.
+If you're headed out on technical terrain or with a heavy pack, the X Ultra 4 is the superior pick with noticeably better security and protection.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!